anvilproject/anvil-portal/content/news/2020/11/20/nhgri-anvil-now-supports-free-export-of-gtex-data.md

 # NHGRI AnVIL Cloud Platform Now Supports Free Export of GTEx Data
 ##### Posted: November 20, 2020

->Note: GTEx Download is currently unavailable - maintenance activities are in progress.
+<warning>Note: GTEx Download is currently unavailable - maintenance activities are in progress.</warning>

 One of the most widely-used resources for studying the relationship between genetic variation and gene expression is the [Genotype-Tissue Expression (GTEx) project][1].
 Established by the NIH Common Fund in 2010, the recent [GTEx V8 dataset][2] represents the largest atlas of human gene expression and corresponding trait loci to date (dbGaP accession: [phs000424.v8.p2][3]).